developer22-university/Emotion-Detection-WebApp/README.md

 # Emotion-detection-app
-This is a web app, deployed using flask .It was developed as a semester project for object oriented programming.
+This is a web app, deployed using flask-web framework .It was developed as a semester project for object oriented programming.

-TECHNOLOGIES USED: PYTHON3,FLASK-WEB FRAMEWORK, HTML5 ,CSS3,BOOTSTRAP

 OPERATING SYSTEM: LINUX